comradeintense/assetoptimization/index.md

 <br><br>
 You might say: “**But I never had problems with that**”
 <br><br>
-There are two important things to keep in mind:
+There are two important things to keep in mind:<br>
 **A) Compression**<br>
 When you save your texture file and you load up the asset editor, the game engine will convert your texture to DXT format which is a compressed texture format, DXT being the compression algorithm.
 The compression cannot happen if your texture is not divisible by 32, so stick to the numbers above.
 <br><br>